CJ-2123/kh2-exploration-bingo/README.md

 - 4x4 needs at least 16 goals
 - 5x5 needs at least 25 goals
 - 13x13 needs at least 169 goals
+- Roguelike 9 layers needs at least 63 goals
+- Roguelike 15 layers needs at least 135 goals
-- Roguelike needs at least 260 goals
+- Roguelike 20 layers needs at least 260 goals

 # Local Use